EmeraldWither/AbilitesManhunt/README.md

 3) Click on “Commit and Push”.

 4) On the popup, click on the blue push button.
-If it asks for you to merge the commit before you can push it, click on “merge”.
+If it asks for you to merge or rebase the commit before you can push it, click on “rebase”.

 Congrats, you have pushed it to github!